Mitsubishi F-X: Foreign collaboration

 According to Gregg Rubinstein of Carnegie Endowment for International Peace, the US and Japan have differing approaches and priorities on joint-developing the stealth fighter.
 US defense officials emphasized that operational concepts and capability requirements should be the basis for fighter acquisition.
 In contrast, the Japanese officials have prioritized technology development and industrial base interest.
 In addition, the bitter legacy of the F-2 casts a shadow over discussions between the two countries.
 In light of the F-2, there are concerns that Japan will be unable to have control of its partnership with the US.

 At the same time, military cooperation between the UK and Japan has expanded over the years.
 Discussions on joint-development between both countries have been described as "open-minded and flexible".
 Gregg Rubinstein has also noted that both countries have developed an interest in each other; noting that in a post-Brexit environment Britain will be looking beyond the EU for partners and Japan will desire to gain some independence from the US for its domestic industry.
 However, this increased cooperation elicited some reactions from the US.
 In mid-April 2019, several reports indicated that the U.S. was willing to disclose portions of the F-35's software to Japan in exchange for joint development on the F-X fighter.
 These reports stated the offer was made in response to outdo 'rival' Britain in securing a deal with Japan.
 According to the Financial Times, there were concerns among US officials that Japan would select BAE Systems as its international partner over US defense contractors.
 As a result, the Trump administration reportedly exerted political pressure on Japan to joint-develop the F-X with the US.
 There were concerns that selecting a British fighter jet would increase interoperability difficulties between it and the US military and US-made aircraft in Japan, thus complicating joint operations.
 Another was that selecting the UK would anger then-President Trump amidst a cost-sharing dispute regarding stationing US forces in Japan.
 Nikkei Asian Review noted in 2020 that between choosing the UK or US as a partner, the UK would offer greater flexibility for Japan in developing the F-X while Japan still places high importance on its alliance with the US.
-In early March of 2020, a report from Nikkei Asian Review indicated that Japan planned on selecting the US for collaboration despite the ongoing discussions between Japan and the US and UK at the time of the reporting.
+In early March 2020, a report from Nikkei Asian Review indicated that Japan planned on selecting the US for collaboration despite the ongoing discussions between Japan and the US and UK at the time of the reporting.
 While ATLA responded by stating that US and UK discussions were still ongoing, the report suggested that the US still has a strong influence over Japan because of their alliance.
-On 25 August 2020, Japan’s defense minister stated that "[Japan is] currently exchanging information with the US and UK to deepen our consideration of international co-operation in this development project.”
+On 25 August 2020, Japan's defense minister stated that "[Japan is] currently exchanging information with the US and UK to deepen our consideration of international co-operation in this development project."